Battle of Piedmont: Battle

 The enemy's position was strong and well chosen.
 It was on a conclave of wooded hills commanding an open valley between and open, gentle slopes in front.
 On our right in advance of the village of Piedmont was a line of log and rail defenses very advantageously located in the edge of a forest and just behind the rise of a smooth, open hill so that troops moving over this hill could be mowed down by musketry from the works at short range and to prevent artillery from being used against them.
 The left flank of this palisade rested on a steep and impracticable bluff sixty feet high and washed at its base by the Shenandoah [Middle River].

-At noon, Hunter's infantry under the command of Brig.
-Gen. Jeremiah C. Sullivan advanced.
+At noon, Hunter's infantry under the command of Brigadier General Jeremiah C. Sullivan advanced.
 Colonel Augustus Moor's brigade drove in Jones's advance line on the west side of the Staunton (East) Road, halting along the edge of a wooded lot opposite the one Jones's Confederates were stationed in.
 Sullivan ordered an advance but the well-protected rebel infantry repulsed the effort.
 On the east side of the road, Colonel Joseph Thoburn's brigade advanced through a wooded ravine toward Imboden's position under heavy artillery fire.
 Thoburn withdrew to support the Union artillery when he saw Moor's repulse.
 During these actions, the Union artillery under Captain Henry DuPont systematically silenced most of the Confederate guns.
 Only a few guns with Imboden on the extreme Confederate right remained active.

 At this point, Jones decided to withdraw his left wing so that it was aligned with Vaughn and Imboden, but events soon changed his mind.
 Sullivan reinforced Moor with two regiments and ordered another attack, but was again repulsed.
 This time the Confederates counterattacked, but a stand by the 28th Ohio and some dismounted horsemen armed with Spencer repeating carbines, backed by a section of artillery, forced the Southerners to fall back to their breastworks.
 An emboldened Jones now rearranged his forces to launch a concerted attack against Moor's battered brigade.
 Jones ordered Vaughn to advance the greater part of his brigade to the left wing.
 The 60th Virginia Infantry moved from its position in the edge of the woods covering the large gap in the center of his battle line.
 The Virginians ended up in a second line of battle behind the main Confederate line, leaving the gap completely undefended.